 AM: Many marketers have jumped on the DMP bandwagon, but there is a significant difference between a beginner and an advanced DMP user.
 I think one of the biggest challenges is education—more marketers need to fully understand what a DMP is and how it can be used effectively.

-For so long, marketers have made huge campaign decisions based on judgement or gut instinct.
+For so long, marketers have made huge campaign decisions based on judgment or gut instinct.
 Working with a DMP would give them additional data points that could either back up or disprove these opinions.
 Analytics, campaign optimization, content personalization and retargeting capabilities are just a few of the many things a data management platform can do, but it takes education and experience to understand the advanced use cases of a DMP.

 Bottom line: the marketers who fail to keep up and adopt a DMP will be left in the dust.